Blog – Posted on Friday, May 22

 Without further ado, here’s our definitive list of timeless favorites and incredible reads that are guaranteed to spark young readers’ imaginations.

-If you're feeling overwhelmed by the number of great children's books to read, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized children's book recommendation 😉
+If you're feeling overwhelmed by the number of great children's books to read, you can also take our 30-second quiz below to narrow it down quickly and get a personalized children's book recommendation 😉

 1. Guess How Much I Love You by Sam McBratney and Anita Jeram

 Starting us off on a sweet note is a little tale that will leave you feeling warm and fuzzy inside.
 Even without directly saying that the two Nutbrown Hares in the story are father and son, Guess How Much I Love You beautifully demonstrates familial love through its tender dialogue and lively illustrations.
 Not to mention that Little Nutbrown Hare’s creative ways of expressing his affection are sure to resonate with every imaginative child!

 2. Giraffes Can’t Dance by Giles Andreae and Guy Parker-Rees